2600hz/make-busy/docker/README.md

 ## Docker setup

 We suppose that there is a designated docker network to run MakeBusy images (named kazoo by default).

-You need to make sure that Kazoo's Kamailio, FreeSwitch and Kazoo's Crossbar application are accessible from this docker network segment, and to specify correct settings in [config.json](makebusy/etc/config.json.dist) file, namely kamailio.kazoo, kazoo.kazoo, and kazoo admin credentials.
+You need to make sure that Kazoo's Kamailio, FreeSWITCH and Kazoo's Crossbar application are accessible from this docker network segment, and to specify correct settings in [config.json](../etc/config.json.dist) file, namely kamailio.kazoo, kazoo.kazoo, and kazoo admin credentials.

-All required docker images are build under *2600hz/* namepsace, namely:
+All required docker images are build under *2600hz/* namespace, namely:

 1. 2600hz/makebusy-fs
 2. 2600hz/makebusy